|

 So the term map does give me a platform to speak about it and also to speak to people who are also attracted to minors but maybe not prepubescent children, like I am.
 So it is a more general word used in the community to talk about people with our feelings without the pain or the difficulty of the conflation which society has.

-Meg: That was very beautifully said.
+MEG: That was very beautifully said.
 We here at The Prevention Project agree and that’s why we also use this term.
 First and foremost we find this term in the literature, the research literature as well as people are studying a variety of individuals who are attracted to minors and as you very eloquently put it’s not all about prepubescent children which is what pedophilia represents.

 I also love that you shared that the term pedophile is hijacked to be described or to use towards people who have actually offended or abused children when in fact, as we’ve said many, many times on this podcast somebody that’s attracted to children does not always go on offending or has to go on offending and can very much be committed to non-offending and to sharing that mission and vision, which again is beautifully said by you in that the term nomap is actually a statement and a platform for you.
 It’s a statement of you saying I am attracted to children but I’m committed to non-offending.